WHAT IN THE WORLD IS AUDIT INSURANCE? AND WHY IS MY ACCOUNTANT OFFERING SUCH A THING?

-The cost of Audit Insurance ranges depending on your tax situation; from as little as $180 (plus GST) to about $960 (plus GST).
-Paying a small annual fee, based on your company size or type of personal tax return, could help avoid a much larger audit bill.
+The cost of Audit Insurance ranges depending on your tax situation; from as little as $200 (plus GST) to about $1,150 (plus GST).
+Paying a small annual fee, based on your company revenue or type of personal tax return, could help avoid a much larger invoice for our professional fees.

 This product is absolutely your choice and your choice alone.
 There is no obligation as a client to accept this insurance.